Robomow RX12u robotic lawn mower review

 Auto-docking after mowing

-When finished mowing, the Robomow RX12u automatically returns to the dock and starts recharging.
+When finished mowing, the RX12u like other Robomow robot lawn mowers, automatically returns to the dock and starts recharging.

 As you need to lay and secure boundary wire, installing the Robomow RX12u take a little bit of time.
 Once done, you can start it to operate at will and sit back as it mows your lawn.